Murder of Tupac Shakur: Witnesses

 In the USA Network documentary Unsolved, broadcast in 2018, Duane "Keefe D" Davis, a Crips gang leader in California and Anderson's uncle, claimed to have been in the car, specifically in the front passenger seat, with Tupac's murderer when the shots were fired.
-He declined to name the shooter, citing "street code".
-Despite this, he stated that the car was driven by Terrence "T-Brown" Brown and that Anderson and DeAndre "Dre" Smith were sitting in the backseat of the car, all of whom were Southside Crips and are now deceased.
+He declined to name the shooter, citing "street code."
+Despite this, he stated that the car was driven by Terrence "T-Brown" Brown and that Anderson and DeAndrae "Dre" Smith were sitting in the backseat of the car, all of whom were South Side Crips and are now deceased.
 He also stated that the shooter was sitting in the backseat.
 In 2016, a M.O.B.
-Piru and former Death Row bodyguard named James "Mob James" McDonald claimed he saw Anderson and other Southside Crips pull up at Club 662 in a white Cadillac and were briefly parked in the lot prior to the shooting of Suge’s BMW.
+Piru and former Death Row bodyguard named James "Mob James" McDonald claimed he saw Anderson and other South Side Crips pull up near Club 662 in a white Cadillac and were briefly parked nearby prior to the shooting of Suge's BMW.

-Allegations involving the Notorious B.I.G.

-After rapper Christopher Wallace, better known as the Notorious B.I.G., was shot six months later, there was widespread speculation that the two murders were connected.
-Though initial reports claimed no evidence for the connection, Philips' 2002 report alleged that Wallace promised the Southside Crips $1 million to murder Shakur and supplied the gun used.
-According to Philips, the Crips began planning the murder after seeing Anderson's wounds and, already having connections to Wallace and being aware of his rivalry with Shakur, asked him for additional incentive.
-Philips claimed that Wallace supplied the weapon because he "wanted the satisfaction of knowing the fatal bullet came from his gun."
-Wallace denied playing a role in the murder, and his family produced computerized invoices suggesting that Wallace was recording a song in a New York City recording studio the night Shakur was shot.
-Wallace's manager, Wayne Barrow, and rapper Lil' Cease publicly denied that Wallace had a role in the crime and said they were with him in the studio the night of the shooting.
+According to Radar Online, Keefe D stated that after waiting near Club 662, they went to a Liquor Barn store and they then proceeded to make their way to The Carriage House hotel.
+On their way there, they noticed the Death Row caravan.

+Arrest and trial of Duane Davis

+On July 18, 2023, the Las Vegas Police Department executed a search warrant in connection with Shakur's murder.
+The search was conducted in a home in Henderson, Nevada, and it was stated that the search was connected to the investigation into Shakur's death.
+It was later revealed that the home belonged to the wife of Duane "Keefe D" Davis.
+Davis was subsequently arrested in connection with Tupac's murder on the morning of September 29, 2023.
+He was held without bail and charged with murder.
+He pleaded not guilty on November 2, 2023, in Las Vegas.

+On November 7, 2023, Judge Carli Kierny for the Clark County District Court scheduled for Davis' trial to begin on June 3, 2024.
+On January 9, 2024, during a court status check, Davis was granted $750,000 bail and allowed house arrest.
+A second status check was held on February 20, 2024, during which it was agreed that Davis' trial would be delayed to November 4, 2024.
+Despite being granted bail and house arrest, Davis remains incarcerated at the Clark County Detention Center.